denten-books/plain-text/1-metaphor.md

 From the many available theories of metaphor, in this chapter I will be relying on the ideas from the so called "cognitive metaphor" school developed extensively by George Lakoff, Mark Johnson, and Mark Turner among others in the 1980s.
-As we shall see later on in the chapter, cognitive metaphor theory gained influence in the formative period in the history of human-computer interaction.
-It is therefore important for me to take on the vocabulary of that tradition and to advance its critique from within.
+As we shall see later on in the chapter, this school of thought gained influence in the formative period in the history of human-computer interaction.
+It is therefore important for me examine the vocabulary of that tradition on its own terms and to advance its critique from within.
+It also bares mentioning that in the language of cognitive metaphor theory all figurative tropes of comparison---hyperbole, metonymy, synecdoche, or simile---fall under the category of metaphor.

-In cognitive metaphor theory, the kind of resemblances that we have been discussing so far---between the document and its icon, for example---are called *structural metaphors*.
+The kind of resemblances that we have been discussing so far---between the document and its icon, for example---are further referred to as *structural metaphors*.
 "Structural metaphors allow us to do much more than just orient concepts," Lakoff and Johnson wrote in the 1980s [@lakoff_metaphors_1980, 61].
 Grounded in "systematic correlations within our experience," structural metaphors transfer organizing principles from one domain to another.
-Thus to say something like "time is money" is to suggest that something in the arrangement of finances correlates to something in the arrangement of the temporal system [@lakoff_metaphors_1980, 65-8].
-It is a structural and not just a semantic similarity.
-If metaphors work by transferring qualities, structure is the quality being transferred in all of the above cases.
-Structural metaphors organize one thing in the shape of another.
+Thus to say "the world is our oyster" is to suggest that something in our approach to interacting with oysters, likely in a gastronomical situation, resembles our approach to life [@lakoff_metaphors_1980, 65-8].
+The ease of eating one transfers to the ease of living the other.
+The transferred property implies a not just a semantic similarity, one of meaning, but a structural one, one of interface.
+The metaphor says the world is arranged like an oyster somehow;
+that it contains a hidden morsel within; and that like an oyster, it can be cracked---trivially and by the means of a rapid application of concerted force.

+Structural metaphors encourage the listener to apply knowledge of one

+In this way, structural metaphors organize one thing in the shape of another.
 They are for this reason key to understanding the transference between human and machine, at the interface where two disparate systems of representation meet to exchange information.
 In fact, all computers can be described in terms such symbolic transference, where machine states---the configuration of open and closed circuits---translate into pictures, numbers, and letters, all species of human cognitive states.
 As a machine for symbolic transference, the computer is capable of simulating anything that can be represented symbolically.
 It is a universal metaphor machine.
 That is not to say that it can *do* anything.
 For example, one cannot use a computational device to hammer nails.
 A computer can be used to create the verisimilitude of hammering nails in the virtual realm.

 The language of computation reveals its reliance on metaphor in practice.
 Consider the following passage from a patent filed by Xerox in 1991.
 It